 Make sure to have at least TWO full invitation suites for your photographer, including the main invitation, insert cards, and any accessories (belly bands, ribbon, wax seals, etc.) with addressed envelopes and liners (if included).
 Additionally, having multiple copies of the full suite will give your photographer more options when styling your pretty paper details.
 Don’t forget your save the dates, programs, menu cards, and wedding day itinerary/hotel bag cards, if you wish to have them photographed in a flat lay.

 Heirlooms and personal accessories are any meaningful details you may want photographed.
 Is your wedding garter made from your mother’s gown?
 Is your grandmother’s ring serving as something borrowed?
 Or perhaps your late dad passed down his watch and you decided to wear it as a way for him to be close and a part of your special day.
 These items will make your detail shots more personalized.

 Flowers and greenery will bring your detail shots to life and will add dimension and texture to the photos.
-Ask your floral designer if they include extra blooms for detail shots in the package, and if not, request it as an a la carte add on.
+Inquire with your floral designer about including additional blooms for detail shots.
+If not included, request it as a separate a la carte option.

 Pro Tip: Purchase a small to medium sized keepsake box to begin collecting the items you want photographed now.
-That way, once your wedding week approaches, you’ll already have everything in one place, and you’ll be able to hand everything over to your photographer on your wedding day.
+Having everything in one place beforehand allows you to easily hand it over to your photographer on your wedding day.
 Most photographers will bring along styling mats and props to complement your wedding day details.
 Just be sure to confirm these finer details ahead of time.

 Become a Lace and Belle couple to help guide you through the pretty paper process.
 I can’t wait to gift you two keepsake suites for your dream flat lays!
 Schedule a consultation HERE.